tkotani/ecalj/StructureTool/README.txt

 ========
 INSTALL:
- You may need to add path to here, kytool/ to invoke following commands such as vasp2ctrl.py.

  As a viewer, we  can use VESTA (http://jp-minerals.org/vesta/jp/download.html).
  This is required to invoke viewer by a command viewvesta.py in the followings